Vaskivskyi/3d-models/README.md

 <a href="https://www.buymeacoffee.com/vaskivskyi" target="_blank"><img src="https://asusrouter.vaskivskyi.com/BuyMeACoffee.png" alt="Buy Me A Coffee" style="height: 60px !important;"></a>

+⭐ Star the repo and share it with others who might find it useful.
+You can also contribute by creating new models or improving existing ones, as well as reporting issues or suggesting new features.

 ## Product links

 Links to the products provided in this repository can be affiliate links.
 If you purchase a product through one of them, I might receive a small commission at no additional cost to you.